Homes for 6,300 Families – and Yours Could Be One of Them!

 A Vision Named for a Visionary

-Trailheads will lead from several of the neighborhood parks into the 1,700-acre George Mitchell Nature Preserve at the northern border of the village.
-Two trailheads leading into The Preserve – one in the Village of Creekside Park and one in the Village of Indian Springs – are now open.
-Miles of soft surface trails are also open for hiking and birding.
+Trailheads lead from several of the neighborhood parks into the 1,700-acre George Mitchell Nature Preserve at the northern border of the village.
+Miles of soft surface trails for hiking and birding are accessible from multiple trailheads in the Villages of Creekside Park and Indian Springs.
 The George Mitchell Nature Preserve includes seven miles of frontage along Spring Creek, and is part of the Spring Creek Greenway Project, a joint effort of Harris and Montgomery Counties to connect and protect up to 12,000 acres of forest on both sides of Spring Creek.
 For more information about the Spring Creek Greenway, visit www.springcreekgreenway.org.

 Rob Fleming Park features a Craftsman-style Pavilion; a playground; tree-lined promenades and groves of specimen trees; a naturally landscaped one-acre lake with lakeside conservation trail; a bluebonnet meadow; a field for community festivals; a butterfly garden; and a picnic area.
-A wildlife sculpture trail that will be a tribute to the artistry of Rob Fleming is also planned.
-Tupelo Park, Wilde Creek Park, Timarron Park, Jagged Ridge Park, Spincaster Park, Paloma Point Park and Lake Paloma Trail provide additional opportunities for outdoor recreation in Creekside Park.
+Tupelo Park, Wilde Creek Park, Timarron Park, Jagged Ridge Park, Spincaster Park, Paloma Point Park, Lake Paloma Trail and Wendtwoods Park provide additional opportunities for outdoor recreation in Creekside Park.